 If your cannabis leaves are moist and you haven't trimmed them, then you can juice those cannabis leaves.
 If you were to consume the leaves while they are raw, they would be considered superfoods.
 You would be able to absorb the cannabinoids much easier when consumed in a raw state.
 So avoid letting the leaves be dried out after trimming.
 Instead, put the leaves in a blender and blend with other ingredients to make a smoothie.
 You could add banana, strawberry and coconut milk to it.

-5. What to Do With Weed Stems and Cannabis Leaves – Making Marijuana Cocktails With Weed Leaves And Stems
+5. Making Marijuana Cocktails With Weed Leaves And Stems

 Cannabis leaves and stems can easily be infused into your favorite cocktail or mocktail for an added kick of cannabinoids and terpenes.
 Users can make an infused Green Dragon concentrate, a type of cannabis tincture made with alcohol, to infuse into alcoholic beverages.

 After grinding and decarboxylating marijuana leaves and stems, users can add the material into a jar with a lid.
 Add enough water to cover the material and let the solution sit in a dark and cool area.
 Users can shake the jar daily for a week, after which the mixture can be strained to leave behind a concentrated cannabis tincture to be used in alcohol mixes.